Qiskit/qiskit-tutorials/community/aqua/README.md

 # Qiskit Aqua Tutorials

-Qiskit Algorithms for QUantum Applications (Qiskit Aqua) is a library of algorithms for quantum computing that uses [Qiskit Terra](https://qiskit.org/terra) to build out and run quantum circuits.
+Qiskit Aqua is a library of algorithms for quantum computing that uses [Qiskit Terra](https://qiskit.org/terra) to build  and run quantum circuits.

 ## Contents